overextended/ox_inventory/snippets.md

 	elseif data.current.value == 'player_inventory' then
 		OpenPlayerInventoryMenu(property, owner)
 ```
-* Add this new event to the bottom
+* Add this new event to the bottom of the file
 ```lua
 	AddEventHandler('linden_inventory:getProperty', function(cb)
 		if CurrentAction == 'room_menu' then